cosmos/ibc/ibc/1_IBC_ARCHITECTURE.md

 IBC provides to modules a set of functions much like the functions which might be provided to a module for interacting with another module on the same state machine: sending data packets and receiving data packets on an established connection & channel (primitives for authentication & ordering, see [definitions](./3_IBC_TERMINOLOGY.md)) — in addition to calls to manage the protocol state: opening and closing connections and channels, choosing connection, channel, and packet delivery options, and inspecting connection & channel status.

-IBC assumes functionalities and properties of the underlying consensus protocols and machines as defined in [ICS 2](../../spec/ics-002-client-semantics), primarily finality, cheaply-verifiable consensus transcripts, and simple key-value store functionality.
-On the network side, IBC requires only eventual data delivery — no authentication, synchrony, or ordering properties are assumed.
+IBC assumes functionalities and properties of the underlying consensus protocols and machines as defined in [ICS 2](../../spec/ics-002-client-semantics), primarily finality (or thresholding finality gadgets), cheaply-verifiable consensus transcripts, and simple key-value store functionality.
+On the network side, IBC requires only eventual data delivery — no authentication, synchrony, or ordering properties are assumed (these properties are defined precisely later on).

 ### Protocol relations